Kansas Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 ARE COLLISION AND COMPREHENSIVE COVERAGE REQUIRED IN KANSAS?

-Kansas does not mandate collision or comprehensive coverage as part of its state minimum auto insurance requirements.
-However, if you finance or lease your vehicle, lenders will likely require both types of coverage to protect their investment from damage or loss.
+Kansas doesn't mandate collision or comprehensive coverage as part of its minimum auto insurance requirements.
+However, if you finance or lease your vehicle, lenders will likely require both types of coverage to protect their investments from damage or loss.
 These coverages repair or replace your car in many situations that liability insurance doesn't cover, such as theft, vandalism and natural disasters, offering peace of mind against unpredictable incidents.

 What Does Minimum Coverage Cover?